xsf/xmpp.org/content/blog/newsletter/2025-01-05-newsletter.md

 ## Talks

 - Podcast: [NGI0: Next Generation Internet](https://podcast.nlnet.nl/@NGIZero)
-  - ["Technology is not neutral" - Libervia](https://podcast.nlnet.nl/@NGIZero/episodes/technology-is-not-neutral-libervia/activity): "It is important to be able to communicate freely", says Jérôme Poisson a.k.a [@Goffi@mastodon.social](https://mastodon.social/@Goffi).
+  - ["Technology is not neutral" - Libervia](https://podcast.nlnet.nl/@NGIZero/episodes/technology-is-not-neutral-libervia/activity): "It is important to be able to communicate freely", says Jérôme Poisson a.k.a. [@Goffi@mastodon.social](https://mastodon.social/@Goffi).
 He is the main developer of [Libervia](https://libervia.org/), a communication ecosystem based on XMPP.
 The open standard is mostly associated with chat but [Libervia](https://libervia.org/) offers many more features such as blogs, fora, calendars and file & photo sharing.
 It has gateways to other open protocols like [ActivityPub](https://www.w3.org/TR/activitypub/) and email.

 ## XMPP Articles